 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Provident Financial reported total carbon emissions of approximately 335,580,000 kg CO2e.
-This includes 202,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion (186,000 kg CO2e) and mobile combustion (15,000 kg CO2e).
-Scope 2 emissions, attributed to purchased electricity, amounted to 556,000 kg CO2e.
-The majority of emissions were from Scope 3, totalling about 334,823,000 kg CO2e, with significant contributions from employee commuting (9,766,000 kg CO2e) and business travel (688,000 kg CO2e).
+This includes Scope 1 emissions of about 202,000 kg CO2e, primarily from stationary and mobile combustion, and Scope 2 emissions of approximately 556,000 kg CO2e from purchased electricity.
+The majority of their emissions, around 334,823,000 kg CO2e, fall under Scope 3, which includes significant contributions from employee commuting (about 9,766,000 kg CO2e) and business travel (approximately 688,000 kg CO2e).
 Provident Financial has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 39.9% by 2028, using 2021 as the base year.
-Additionally, the company plans for 78% of its suppliers, by spend on purchased goods and services, to have science-based targets by 2027.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. Overall, Provident Financial is actively working towards significant emissions reductions while engaging its supply chain in sustainability efforts.
+Additionally, they plan for 78% of their suppliers, by spend on purchased goods and services, to have science-based targets by 2027.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect their commitment to addressing climate change effectively.
+The emissions data and reduction targets are sourced from Vanquis Banking Group plc, which is part of the same corporate family, ensuring a consistent approach to sustainability across their operations.

 Access structured emissions data, company-specific emission factors, and source documents